FREQUENTLY ASKED QUESTIONS

 The majority of our animals come from open-access shelters such as

 Chicago Animal Care and Control or Animal Welfare League.
-Some of animals are not available for adoption to the public while at these shelters and are at risk to die due to lack of space.
+Some of the animals at these shelters are not available for adoption to the public and are at risk of euthanization due to lack of space.
 We also have partnerships with other out-of-state rescues and sancutaries that we welcome animals from too.

 What happens when an animal is taken into ALIVE’s program?